theNewDynamic/sophiamcclennen.com/content/en/post/2012-01-23-whats-so-funny-why-colbert-is-funny-and-cain-is-not.md

 ---
-title: 'What&#8217;s So Funny?
-Why Colbert Is Funny and Cain Is Not'
+title: "What's So Funny?
+Why Colbert Is Funny and Cain Is Not"
 date: 2012-01-23 12:00:00
 categories:
 - what-im-watching